mlhartme/stool/README.md

 A *context* specifies a place that can host stages together with the necessary authentication.
 Stool supports Kubernetes contexts and proxy contexts.

-Use Kubernetes contexts if you have direct access to Kubernetes. `~/.kube/config` defines Kubernetes contexts, each specified with a name and a cluster url.
-Stool reads this file an prefixes all name with `-kube` to avoid naming clashes with proxy context.
+Use Kubernetes contexts if you have direct access to Kubernetes. `~/.kube/config` defines the available Kubernetes contexts, each specified with a name and a cluster url.

 A proxy context has a name, an optional token, and a URL pointing to a Stool server.
 It's to give restricted access to Kubernetes only, and to centrally manage Stool settings. `sc` manages a list of proxy contexts in its settings.